Cliffs Notes of a DIY Tree Stump Fire Pit Tutorial

 After that, we covered the hole with new dirt and sod.

 You’d never know a giant tree was once in that spot.

 We didn’t have a problem with the root system burning, but maybe that was because we used abundant caution when extinguishing the fire each time we enjoyed the fire pit.

-~I am not a professional fire-pit maker, so know that this tutorial is purely my experience of what we did.
-Proceed with caution and safety for your situation.~
+~I am not a fire pit making professional, so know that this tutorial is purely my experience of what we did.
+Proceed with caution and safety for your own tree stump fire pit situation.~